EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Partial Participation

 \section{Partial Participation}

-In this section, we provide an option for partial participation of the clients -- a feature important in federated learning.
+In this section, we further motivate the option for partial participation of the clients -- a feature important in federated learning.
+Later, we continue with a rigorous proof of \algname{EF21-PP} algorithm.

 Most of the works in compressed distributed optimization deal with full worker participation, i.e., the case when all clients are involved in computation and communication at every iteration.
 However, in the practice of federated learning, only a subset of clients are allowed to participate at each training round.
 This limitation comes mainly due to the following two reasons.
 First, clients (e.g., mobile devices) may wish to join or leave the network randomly.
 Second, it is often prohibitive to wait for all available clients since stragglers can significantly slow down the training process.
-Although many existing works \citep{MARINA,A_better_alternative,Artemis2020,SCAFFOLD, Linear_Speedup_PP,Power_of_Choice} allow for partial participation, they assume either unbiased compressors or no compression at all.
+Although many existing works \citep{MARINA,A_better_alternative,Artemis2020,SCAFFOLD, yang2021achieving,Power_of_Choice} allow for partial participation, they assume either unbiased compressors or no compression at all.

 We provide a simple analysis of partial participation, which works with \textit{biased compressors} and builds upon the EF21 mechanism.

-The modified method (Algorithm~\ref{alg:PP-EF21}) is called \algname{EF21-PP} .
-At each iteration of \algname{EF21-PP} , the master samples a subset $S_t$ of clients (nodes), which are required to perform computation.
-Note, that all other clients (nodes) $i \notin S_t$ participate neither in the computation nor in communication at iteration $t$.

-We allow for an arbitrary sampling strategy of a subset $S_t$ at the master node.
-The only requirement is that $\Prob\rb{i \in S_t} = p_i > 0 $ for all $i = 1, \dots, n$, which is often referred to as a \textit{proper arbitrary} sampling.\footnote{It is natural to focus on \textit{proper} samplings only since otherwise there is a node $i$, which never communicaties.
-This would be a critical issue when trying to minimize \eqref{eq:finit_sum} as we do not assume any similarity between $f_i(\cdot)$.} Clearly, many poplular sampling procedures fell into this setting, for instance, independent sampling with/without replacement, $\tau$-nice sampling.
-We do not discuss particular sampling strategies here, more on samplings can be found in \citep{Arbitrary_Sampling}.